SCARS™ Reference Library: Interacting with Scam Victims for Law Enforcement Officers, a SCARS Guide

 - Give victim’s—in writing—your name and information on how to reach you.
 Encourage them to contact you if they have any questions or if you can be of further help.
 However, you may not have answers for them in the case of cybercrimes.
 Your state police will have a cybercrimes unit that can be called in.
 Additionally, you can suggest that the victim turns to our organization for additional information.

 Victims’ Need To Express Their Emotions

-Victims need to air their emotions and tell their story after the trauma of the crime.
+Victims need to air their emotions and tell their stories after the trauma of the crime.
 They need to have their feelings accepted and have their story heard by a nonjudgmental listener.

 In addition to fear, they may have feelings of self-blame, anger, shame, sadness, or denial.
 Their most common response is: “I don’t believe this happened to me.”
 Emotional distress may surface in seemingly peculiar ways, such as laughter.
 Sometimes victims feel rage at the sudden, unpredictable, and uncontrollable threat to their safety or lives.
 This rage can even be directed at the people who are trying to help them, perhaps even at law enforcement officers for not taking action immediately.
 You can respond to victims’ need to express their emotions by following these guidelines:

 - Avoid cutting off victims’ expressions of their emotions.

 - Notice victims’ body language, such as their posture, facial expression, tone of voice, gestures, eye contact, and general appearance.
 This can help you understand and respond to what they are feeling as well as what they are saying.

 - Assure victims that their emotional reactions to the crime are not uncommon.
 Sympathize with the victims by saying things such as: “You’ve been through something very difficult.
 I’m sorry”; “What you’re feeling is completely normal”; and “This was a terrible crime.
 I’m sorry it happened to you.”

 - Counter any self-blame by victims by saying things such as, “You didn’t do anything wrong.
 This was not your fault.
 You were expertly manipulated by transnational cybercriminals who are experts at getting what they want.”